kilianhae/discrete_DPPM_Graphs/README.md

-# Discrete Denoised Diffusion Probabilistic Models (DDPM) for Graphs
+# Diffusion Models for Graphs Benefit From Discrete State Spaces

-This project is the latest implementation of the corresponding Bachelors Thesis "Discrete DDPM for Graphs".
+This is the officila repository for the paper "Diffusion Models for Graphs Benefit From Discrete State Spaces".
-The implementation is in Python and uses PyTorch as a framework.

 ## Installation
 Use package manager Anaconda or Miniconda to generate a environment with the corresponding dependencies.